TimRabus/SQL_Walmart_Data_Analysis/README.md

 | `gross_income`            | DECIMAL(10, 2)    | Gross Income                            |
 | `rating`                  | FLOAT(2, 1)       | Rating                                  |

-Sample data can be found in the `data/` folder as a `.csv` file.
+Sample data can be found in the `WalmartSalesData.csv` file.

-## SQL Queries
+## Project Overview
+This project is structured into three distinct parts, each focusing on a critical aspect of data analysis.

+1. **Data Wrangling**:
+   The first stage ensures the dataset is clean and ready for analysis.
+Key steps include:
+      - Building a database, creating tables, and inserting data.
+      - Handling NULL or missing values by setting constraints like NOT NULL during table creation.
+      - Verifying that no NULL values exist in the dataset.

+2. **Feature Engineering**:
+   New columns are created from existing data to provide deeper insights:
+      - time_of_day: Categorizes transactions into Morning, Afternoon, or Evening, revealing sales trends throughout the day.
+      - day_name: Extracts the day of the week (e.g., Mon, Tue), helping identify the busiest days for each branch.
+      - month_name: Extracts the month (e.g., Jan, Feb) to determine which months drive the highest sales and profit.
+   The SQL queries used for the Feature Engineering step can be found in the Feature Engineering.sql file.

+2. **Exlporatory Data Analysis (EDA)**:
-The project is divided into three main analyses, each performed using specific SQL queries:
+   The final stage of this project focuses on analyzing the processed data to address key business questions and uncover trends in sales performance, customer behavior, and product demand.
+This stage is divided into three main analyses, each performed using specific SQL queries:

-1. **Sales Trends**:
+   1. **Product Analysis**
-   - Query: `sql/queries/sales_trends.sql`
-   - Goal: Analyze how sales have evolved quarter by quarter.

-2. **Regional Analysis**:
-   - Query: `sql/queries/regional_analysis.sql`
-   - Goal: Compare performance across different regions.
+      - Goal: Understand the performance of different product lines and their contributions to overall sales.

-3. **Seasonality**:
+      - Query: sql/queries/sales_trends.sql

+   2. **Sales Analysis**
+      - Goal: Evaluate sales trends across branches to measure the effectiveness of various sales strategies.
-   - Query: `sql/queries/seasonality.sql`
+      - Query: sql/queries/regional_analysis.sql

+    3. **Customer Analysis**
-   - Goal: Identify seasonal sales patterns.
+      - Goal: Examine customer segments, purchasing trends, and profitability to identify high-value segments and seasonal patterns.

-You can find all queries in the `sql/queries/` folder.
+      - Query: sql/queries/seasonality.sql